Castlery | Aug 7, 2020

 Also, our eyes are naturally drawn to round objects, so it tends to help us focus less on surrounding clutter.

-Pictured: The Bess Round Dining Table sleek tempered glass tabletop lends an airy, lightweight appeal.
+Pictured: The Theo Round Dining Table sleek tempered glass tabletop lends an airy, lightweight appeal.

 While round dining tables can look more compact, bear in mind the buffer space needed for people and chairs to move about comfortably.